hruzgar/TubeScriptCopy/README.md

 And as you might've already guessed, clicking this button will do the rest for you.
 And all of this open source and running locally in your browser!
 Isn't that great?

-Also I have to give credits to the developer of [this userscript I got inspired from](https://greasyfork.org/en/scripts/483035-youtube-transcript-copier): Time Eternity

-Without this inspiration, I don't know if I would've tried to create something like this even though it was pretty easy.
-I also don't know if "Time Eternity" is a real name but either way..
-Thanks for reading all this and enjoy the script!

 ***

 ### Motivation: